ml-rn/ANN-Guide/book/00-Overview.md

 ## Disadvantages of Deep Learning

-- Shitload of NNs and computation time
+- shitload of NNs and computation time
+- literally only feasable in a server cloud
-- If used with RNNs complexity gets million-fold real fast
+- if used with RNNs complexity gets million-fold real fast

 = Adaptive Neural Networks